 Tasca Celso y Manolo

 This quirky vintage bar and restaurant is the place to go to sip a traditional tinto de verano or Spanish vermouth while tucking into tapas with friends.
-The interior is rather uniquely chic with oddities like straw headed bulls on its walls and menus styled as newspapers.
-The tapas are eclectic from squid rings to cheese tasting boards, as are the bigger dishes like the scrambled organic eggs with raisins and pine nuts.
-The salads are known for being the best in Madrid, making it the perfect option for vegetarians and vegans.
+The interior is uniquely chic, featuring oddities like straw-headed bulls on the walls and menus styled as newspapers.
+The tapas are eclectic, ranging from squid rings to cheese tasting boards, as are the larger dishes like scrambled organic eggs with raisins and pine nuts.
+The salads are reputed to be the best in Madrid, making it a perfect option for vegetarians and vegans.

 Image credit: Entre Santos